shantanugoel/clai/README.md

-A simple command line app to get help on commands to run for any task that you need to carry out.
+A simple command line app to get AI generated on commands to run for any task that you need to carry out.
 Defaults to using Groq llama 3 70B model to generate the output.

 E.g.
 ```